Granite Basin Lake

 Granite Basin Lake is a reservoir located near Prescott, in Yavapai County, North Central Arizona.
 It is in the Prescott National Forest, adjacent to the Granite Mountain Wilderness Area.

 History

 Construction began on the dam in 1937 by the Civilian Conservation Corps, and was completed in 1939.
+A tract of USFS Recreation Residences exists by Granite Basin Lake.

 The Raft, a segment of the movie Creepshow 2, was filmed at the lake.